inkVerb/VIP/501/Lesson-01.md

 *Use <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>C</kbd> in browser to see the developer view*

-*Try the form a few times to see how it works*
+*Try the URL a few different ways to see how it works*

 *Note we don't need to `chown` file owner when copying over a file...*